-The pace and scale of aquaculture development has been accompanied and underpinned by the growth of world leading aquaculture research expertise in our Universities and research institutes, many of whom have been at the heart of European and wider international efforts to develop sustainable aquaculture.
+The focus of this forum is to promote sustainable supply from the Scottish aquaculture sector.
+The pace and scale of aquaculture development in Scotland has been accompanied and underpinned by the growth of world leading aquaculture research expertise in our Universities and research institutes, many of whom have been at the heart of European and wider international efforts to develop sustainable aquaculture.

 Deputy Forum Convenor: TBC

 Steering Group: Sam Martin (Aberdeen University); Adam Hughes & Michele Stanley (UHI-SAMS); Heather Jones (SAIC); Neil Hazon (University of St Andrews); Alastair Lyndon (Heriot Watt University); Lesley McEvoy/Greg Arthur (NAFC Marine Centre); Rob Raynard & Iveta Matejusova (Marine Scotland Science), Michael Montague (SEPA), Crawford Revie (Strathclyde), Liam Wright (NatureScot), Ross Houston (Edinburgh), Brian Quinn (UWS), Colin Adams (Glasgow), Sonja Rueckert (ENU) and Joanna Gosling (ARCH-UK)

 We’re working behind the scenes to bring you a suite of useful, and updateable, resources including: